PazAT/Support-Deck-Builder/README.txt

 		Following this line is a variable number of lines with a variable number of integers on each line.
 The number of lines which follow is equal to the second number on the first line - each of those lines represent an individual skill card.
 On each of those lines, the number of integers is equal to the [skill max level] + 1.
-The first N integers represent the type value requirements for each level of a skill with max level N and the very last integer on the line is the skill card's rarity.
+The very last integer on those lines is the skill card's rarity, and the preceeding integers are the type value requirements for each level of the support skill.

 		The template for a skill card line is as follows